librasteve/raku-App-Crag/frink-of-the-day.md

 Frink is a precursor to crag with many similar ideas.

-NB.
-Need currency, need LLM

 To compare:

 And contrast:
-- crag has a style `crag 'say ...'` intended for the command line (like raku -e 'say ...')
 - SI units are preferred, non-SI need the `^<value units[ ±error]>` syntax
 - crag has no support for language translation
 - crag has no support for words as numbers

-Possible new features inspired by Frink:
+Crag features inspired by Frink:
 - [x] add water, etc. via LLM::DWIM
 - [x] add planets, etc. via LLM::DWIM
-- [ ] add url fetch and extract
 - [x] language translation via LLM::DWIM
 - [x] words as numbers via LLM::DWIM
+- [x] currency

 Here are the Frink [Sample Calculations](https://frinklang.org/#SampleCalculations) translated to crag:
 (I have converted to european style units too - since that is the up to date way)